revbayes/revbayes.github.io/tutorials/morph/morph_more.md

 For complex models and analyses, it is best to create Rev script files that will contain all of the model parameters, moves, and functions.
 In this exercise, you will work primarily in your text editor and create a set of files that will be easily managed and interchanged.
-In this first section, you will write the following files from scratch and save them in the \cl{scripts} directory:
+In this first section, you will write the following files from scratch and save them in the `scripts` directory:
 -   `mcmc_ase_mk.Rev`: the Rev-script file that loads the data, specifies the model describing discrete morphological character change (binary characters), and specifies the monitors and MCMC sampler.

 All of the files that you will create are also provided in the this RevBayes tutorial.